Nagendra1997/mesibo-documentation/scripting.md

 	var replyMessage.params = Object.assign({}, message.params);

 	//Switch sender and recipient
-	replyMessage.params.peer = message.from;
+	replyMessage.params.tp = message.from;
-	replyMessage.params.from = message.peer;
+	replyMessage.params.from = message.to;

 	//Custom response text/data
 	replyMessage.data = "This is an automated response";